 The kitchen girls at Tupira put on a fantastic spread with plenty of hearty food for the hungry surfer.
 A variety of fresh fish and local produce are features of the menu.
 The food at Tupira is simple yet hearty and will definitely keep you fuelled in between surf sessions.

 You'll find a fully licensed bar serving cold chilled beer.
 The local brew is called South Pacific Lager in cans or stubbies.
 Cold drinks such as cokes, lemonades and bottled water are available.
 1 x large or 2 x small bottles of spring water are included in the package.

 This region is still a relatively new frontier with new breaks being discovered every season.
 Former Tupira Surf Club manager, Nicki Wynnychuk, was a mad keen explorer and found waves in quite a few nooks and crannies in the area.
-The contour of this coast means it hosts and abundance of set ups from the classic Tupira point to hollow intense slabs.
+The contour of this coast means it hosts an abundance of set ups from the classic Tupira point to hollow intense slabs.
 The first north swells start to roll in around early October and consistently occur until April.
 During a 1 week stay at Tupira you will surf your brains out and get a good variety of waves.
 Having the right directly out front is a major bonus and means you are constantly excited about surfing during your holiday.

 A brief description of some of the known breaks in the region as follows.

-Tupira right: This super fun wave is directly out front of the camp and is the most consistent wave in the region due to it being a north swell magnet.
+Tupira right: This super fun wave is directly out front of Tupira Surf Camp and is the most consistent wave in the region due to it being a north swell magnet.
 There is rarely an unrideable day over the October to April period.
-You can cruise on this wave on your longboard or push your limit and take off deep and get barrelled directly off the take off.
+You can cruise on this wave on your longboard or push your limit and take off deep and get barreled directly off the take off.